Whippet style dogs can be seen in paintings, tapestries and works of art going back hundreds of years.

 Personality Traits of the Whippet

 Whippets are playful but gentle dogs and make lovely family pets.
-Their personalities vary of course but on the whole they are a relaxed breed and spend much of the day fast asleep in the most comfortable spot they can find.
+Their personalities vary of course but on the whole they are a relaxed breed and spend much of the day fast asleep in the most comfortable and sunny spot they can find.

 Whippets can be very mischievous!
 Behaviour such as leaping to the kitchen counter and surfing for food or tearing up a sofa cushion to make it softer is not uncommon, especially in puppies and young adults.
 Whippets do mellow as they grow up, but as puppies they can really be very naughty.
 These are not pups you want to leave loose in the living room while you nip out on an errand.